sammyf/copycure/README.md

 You'll need to have go installed to compile the tool.

 #### Installation
+You can use the precompiled binaries in the release tab or ...

 1. Clone this repository:
     ```bash
     git clone https://github.com/yourusername/copycure.git